poojisree/testRepo/README.md

 # testRepo
 Repo for practice
-This is to say "Hello to all"! this the work on mybranch not not the main branch
+This is to say "Hello to all"! this the work on mybranch not not the main branch.